 - Reduce Your Tax Bill: The IRS allows retirees to withdraw money from a Roth IRA tax-free.
 A Roth IRA annuity will pay a monthly income for life, and you won’t have to pay taxes on the retirement income.
 Then contribute as much as possible to a non-qualified annuity because only the interest you earn will be taxable income, and there are no contribution limits.
 Your tax advisor would approve of this!

 - Inflation: Inflation is the increased cost of goods and services over time.
 It’s important to factor inflation into your retirement planning, as it can eat away at the purchasing power of today’s dollars.
-Annuities can help combat inflation by increasing your income throughout retirement and maintaining your desired lifestyle.
+Annuities can help combat inflation by increasing your income throughout retirement and maintaining your desired retirement lifestyle.

 - Healthcare: Healthcare costs can be a significant expense in retirement.
 Make sure to factor this into your retirement planning, as you may need to budget for health insurance premiums, out-of-pocket costs, and long-term care.
 Annuities can help pay for these expenses at a fraction of the cost.